Book a call

 Tell the jolly old elf exactly what you want.

-Santa is all about magic, so lean into it.
-You’ve already told Santa about the “what,” now tell him the “why.”
+You’ve told Santa the “what,” now tell him the “why.”

 Say something like: